supagraph/supagraph/docs/sync/README.md

 Syncs are the heart of `supagraph` as an indexer, we use syncs to handle the processing of an `event` as we see it happen onchain.

-`Supagraph` is configured to run these syncs periodically in a "catch-up" fashion to allow RPC usage to be both deterministic and configurable.
+By default `Supagraph` is configured to run these syncs periodically in a "catch-up" fashion to allow RPC usage to be both deterministic and configurable, however we can also run in `listen` mode to catch and analyse every block as it becomes available.

 Some layer2 chains are producing a huge number of blocks and its getting more and more expensive to obtain a full history in a reasonable time-frame, to ease this pain, `supagraph` offers several options to cut down on the amount of data we need to obtain in order to produce our data-store, but these are wholly dependent on the use-case and carry significant trade-offs, we explain more about these options in the sections below.